 For the deaths of department stores, the advent of Amazon and online ordering has vastly reduced our dependence on brick and mortar stores.
-Not only is online shopping more convenient but on average 65% of the time item prices are cheaper online instead of in the store – with the exception of sale items.
+Not only is online shopping more convenient but on average, 65% of the time item prices are cheaper online instead of in the store – except sale items.
 Having an item not only delivered to you to avoid the wait but also the ability to price hunt makes it less about millennials killing department stores and more about those stores not adjusting to new ways of purchasing.

 Millennials Don’t Value Security

 While it is true that 66% of millennials between the ages of 21 and 32 have not started saving for retirement at the pace that financial advisors suggest, this isn’t to say that they aren’t looking to the future just that our priorities are different.
 At 26, I opened my personal Roth IRA last year.
-A lot of this was due to the fact that I recently completed my Master’s degree and had no extra income to invest into the future when I was living on $1,300 a month in one of the nation’s most expensive cities.
+A lot of this was because I recently completed my Master’s degree and had no extra income to invest into the future when I was living on $1,300 a month in one of the nation’s most expensive cities.

 Once I left school, the important thing in life was to make sure that my crippling student loan debt didn’t outrun me.
 Even though I opened my IRA last year, I didn’t cap it and although it’s on my list to do this year, if I want to get into a house, saving for that is going to come before saving for 2055.

 When it comes to security, the lower rate of 401k’s for millennials is often used to justify it.
 That being said, millennials are more often than not freelance.
 This means that many of the booming industries, specifically tech, are opting for contract work over full-time employees.
 So what does this mean?
-It means that depending on your contracting company you may not even have the option for 401k or other benefits.
-Which, in my opinion, puts that type of saving very low on my radar.
+It means that depending on your contracting company.
+You may not even have the option for 401k or other benefits.
+Which, in my opinion, puts that saving very low on my radar.

 This is by far the worst stereotype of the lot.
-So let’s break this down and simply say that Millennials are not lazy.
+So let’s break this down and say that Millennials are not lazy.
 To start, millennials are the most educated generation.
-In 2013 it was reported that 47% of us have received postsecondary degrees and an additional 18% have completed some sort of postsecondary education.
+In 2013 it was reported that 47% of us had received postsecondary degrees and an additional 18% have completed some postsecondary education.
 This rise in education has changed the landscape of the job market.
-In the 1970s only 30% of jobs require a degree, and now 65% require degrees.
+In the 1970s, only 30% of jobs require a degree, and now 65% require degrees.

 The effect is called “degree inflation” by economists and has caused multiple issues with our relationship to colleges and universities.
 For most millennials, a degree is a necessity even for jobs that did not require them previously.
-But our necessity for a postsecondary education has caused tuition rates to rise.
-For our parents in the 80s, a year of tuition at a public four-year institution averaged a cost of $3,190 and for the 2017-2018 school-year, the average tuition has risen to $9,970.
+But our need for postsecondary education has caused tuition rates to rise.
+For our parents in the 80s, a year of tuition at a public four-year institution averaged a cost of $3,190, and for the 2017-2018 school year, the average tuition has risen to $9,970.
 That’s a whopping 213% tuition increase.

 With the rise of tuition, cost of living (see housing prices above), and the necessity to obtain a degree, millennials are being saddled with crippling amounts of student loan debt which disproportionately are affecting completion rates among communities of color.
 As a whole, Americans owe $1.5 trillion in student loans.

-Now, when we do find employment we work harder than our parents.
+Now, when we do find employment, we work harder than our parents.
 In fact, as a whole, millennials feel worse about taking vacations from work and have a higher tendency to over-work over other generations.
-The overwork is due to the fact that we work around 45-hour work weeks, and 21% of millennials reported that they’ve taken up a second job to make ends meet.
+The overwork is because we work around 45-hour workweeks, and 21% of millennials reported that they’ve taken up a second job to make ends meet.

 When it comes to buying fandom items — clothing or items from geek culture — I focus on buying from creators in the community over big box stores.
 This is due in large part to the fact that a lot of fandom gear is marketed to and made for men.
 Often the selection of clothing for women is cheaply made, ill-fitting, or geared towards what focus groups determined to geared for women.